someonewhoexists1210/FinanceAPI/README.md

    - Visit the Finance page to make different finance goals
    - You can visit the save page to contribute to those goals

+4. **Recurring Transactions**
+   - Visit the Recurring page to add a recurring transaction
+   - Now you don't have to worry about manually adding inn transaction every time, the app will do it for you

 ## Deployment

-The project is deployed at tbd.com
+The project is deployed at https://finance.someonewhoexists.hackclub.app

 ## Contributing
 Contributions are welcome!
 If you'd like to set up the project locally, follow these steps: